I’m a mom.

 A pretty good one, at that.
 My daughter dresses like a diva, most of the time her face is clean, she says please and thank you, and doesn’t fall to the ground in super tantrums in the middle of Target.

 Now, I am not talking about the actual children and how smart, talented, beautiful they are….
 I am talking about the actual task of momming.

 The Competitive World of Mommyhood

-You know her… she has on freshly ironed khaki capris (I don’t even know where my iron is), a white button up shirt (WTF I haven’t bought anything white since I got boobs in the sixth grade and they turned into my own personal food shelf) and sporty canvas tennis shoes (I am of course, wearing flip flops…this is Texas and it’s 119 degrees out here).
+She was wearing freshly ironed, khaki capris (I don’t even know where my iron is), a white button up shirt (WTF I haven’t bought anything white since I got boobs in the sixth grade and they turned into my own personal food shelf) and sporty canvas tennis shoes (I was of course, wearing flip flops…this is Texas and it’s 119 degrees out here).

 Ugh, I instantly hate this woman.